 Still known as a typical Maghreb town, Azemmour lies on the Atlantic coast of Morocco and has a strong Portuguese influence that dates back to the late 15th century when Portuguese merchants started using the town as a trading post.

 Azemmour embroidery has a distinctly different look from the other Moroccan styles as it is exclusively applied to strips of undyed linen cloth, 10-40 cm wide and around two meters long.
 These embroidered strips were used as hangings, curtains, and mattress fronts.
-It was worked with dark red and blue threads and used braid stitch for filling and Cross-stitch for isolated details and black Couching for outlines.
+It was worked with dark red and blue threads and used braid stitch for filling and cross-stitch for isolated details and black couching for outlines.

 Azemmour embroidery is unique in the sense that it depicts living things such as birds, trees and human figures.
 Each strip of embroidery is made up of a broad central band containing the figurative motifs bordered by two simple decorative strips on either side.